-EARLIER: Midnight movies have always been a staple at the Sundance Film Festival, from "Blair Witch Project" to "Buried."
-Two of the higher-buzz horror titles at this year's fest, Ana Lily Amirpour's Iran vampire love story "A Girl Walks Home Alone at Night" and horror-comedy "Cooties" with Elijah Wood, Rainn Wilson and "Newsroom" star Alison Pill come from an unlikely source, production company SpectreVision,
+Midnight movies have always been a staple at the Sundance Film Festival, from "Blair Witch Project" to "Buried."
+Two of the higher-buzz horror titles at this year's fest were Ana Lily Amirpour's Iran vampire love story "A Girl Walks Home Alone at Night" (review here, trailer below) which opens on November 14 via Kino Lorber, while rookie directors Jonathan Milott and Cary Murnion's horror-comedy "Cooties," starring Wood, Rainn Wilson and "Newsroom" star Alison Pill, was picked up by Lionsgate for January 2015 release.

 Founded by actor-producer Elijah Wood ("Wilfred"), writer-director Daniel Noah ("Max Rose") and director Josh C. Waller ("McCanick"), SpectreVision is the rebranded genre-focused production company originally named The Woodshed in 2010.
 So far SpectreVision’s slate also includes "Toad Road," which Artsploitation released on theatrical and VOD last October.